xonixx/xonixx.github.io/bilingual_books.md

 ### 4. Profit!

-Now you can just print the final PDF to paper or put in on your Kindle, and enjoy your bilingual book!
+Now you can just print the final PDF to paper or put it on your Kindle.
+Enjoy your bilingual book!

 ![](bilingual_books3.png)